jimyandres/AC-S/Map_Reduce/MapReduce/README.md

 ## Synopsis

-This project is an implementation of MapReduce programming paradigm where uses the principles of it to achieve a purpose: to count the use of words in an input file, like a book.
+This project is an implementation of MapReduce programming paradigm where uses its principle to achieve a purpose: count the use of words in an input file, like a book.

 There are three main components:
 * **Master:** As the name implies, is the main program who controls the communications between him and the other components (Mappers and Reducers).
-Will be the responsible to divide the input text by the total Mappers logged, send each part and finaly receive from the Reducers the result of the task.
+It will be the responsible of dividing the input text by the total Mappers registered, send each part and finally receive from the Reducers the result of the task.
-* **Mapper:** This one, will receive his part to be tokenized by words and then count them.
+* **Mapper:** This one, will receive his part to be tokenized by words and count them.
 Then stores the frequency of each word in a unordered map which will be the input for the Reducers.
 * **Reducer:** Finally, each Reducer will be responsible for a part of the total range supported by the program, for example a part of the alphabet.
-This program will receive from each Mapper the corresponding words to him to finally reduces them and sends the results again to the Master program.
+This program will receive from each Mapper the corresponding words, finally reduces them and sends the results again to the Master program.